git for Scientific Software Development

 Exercise - Code Review

-We will work through the two pull requests we opened and perform a code review before merging the work.
+We will work through the length equation pull request and perform a code review before merging the work.

-If anyone in the audience opened a pull request back to my repository and would like to volunteer we can review their code!
+If anyone in the audience opened a pull request back to my repository and would like to volunteer we can review your code!

 Closing